helium/HIP/0066-trust-score-and-denylist-convenience.md

 **Impact on the Trust Score** : **+n^0.5**, n being the number of unique hexes in the 7 day old web of the hotspot whose Trust Score is being calculated. **Capped at +20** *(reached at 400 hexes)*

 ![image](https://user-images.githubusercontent.com/106159694/173186557-4961e5de-becd-4595-b4fd-0387837497dc.png)

-- # Photo & Video proof

-Users should be able to prove that they have an actual setup by providing high quality photographs as well as a video of their setup.
-People could then investigate these proofs to determine whether the picture and the video are legit, by checking details like the time of day, the weather, the environment, the actual setup, the quality of the picture, whether the picture was taken from the internet, ...

-To limit cheating, **the photo and the video should be taken directly from the Helium app**, while ensuring that the device is not rooted and that no other apps are running in the background, in order to prevent people from using a third party app to tinker with the camera.

-A picture or video that was proven to be fake is a heavy indication of spoofing, which can disincentivize spoofers from trying to cheat.

-In order for genuine mistakes to be fixed, people responsible for denylist additions should be able to **contact hotspot owners directly via the Helium app**.
-Hotspot owners could then provide new and better proofs of their setup.

-**Impact on the Trust Score** : **+10** for a hotspot with photo and video proof taken directly from the Helium app.
-If the proofs are then judged insufficent, the impact on the Trust Score would become **+0** until news proofs are provided and validated.

-- # GPS localization

-Users should be able to prove their location through GPS localization directly from the Helium app.
-In order to limit cheating, the Helium app should ensure that the device is not rooted and that no other apps are running in the background while the Helium app is open, in order to prevent people from using third party apps to simulate another location.

-**Impact on the Trust Score** : **+10** for a hotspot with GPS localization proof uploaded directly from the Helium app.

 - # Invalid witnesses